PrairieLearn/PrairieLearn/docs/configJson.md

 }
 ```

+!!! note

-Note that these directories are paths in the container, not on your local computer.
+    These directories are paths in the container, not on your local computer.

 To mount a directory on your computer so that it is accessible in the container, you can add the following to your Docker run command:

 ```sh
 -v /path/to/myCourse:/myCourse